 How many bets are in a Super Yankee?

 There are 26 bets in a Super Yankee on 5 different selections.
 The Super Yankee involves 10 doubles, 10 trebles, 5 fourfold accumulators, and one fivefold accumulator.
 In the Super Yankee, you’ll get a payout when 2 or more selections in your wager are accurate.

 How to work out a Yankee bet?

 It would help if you worked out your Yankee bet by using a calculator to know your selections’ appropriate payout.
-You can also convert the fractional odds to decimal and multiply the odds to the proper choices, which may be doubles, trebles, or fourfold.
+You can also convert the fractional odds to decimal and multiply the odds by the proper choices, which may be doubles, trebles, or fourfold.
 Note that you can convert the fractional odds to decimal by dividing the denominator’s numerator and adding one.

 What happens to a Yankee bet with a non-runner?

-A “non-runner” is the horse that should take part in a race but gets withdrawn.
+A “non-runner” is a horse that should take part in a race but gets withdrawn.
 When you place a Yankee bet with a non-runner, the payout doesn’t go onto the three other runners.
 In other words, all of the 11 wagers still hold.